 Fees and parent right to access ECE

-- Under The Kindergarten Regulations 1959 no kindergarten could not charge fees.
+- Under The Kindergarten Regulations 1959 no kindergarten could charge fees.
 Kindergartens could ask for a donation but had to accept any child no matter what the family circumstances and parent financial contributions.
 Today there is no longer any legal requirement preventing kindergartens from charging fees, excluding children whose parents do not pay or cannot afford to pay, and using debt collectors for unpaid fees.

 - Kindergartens today that are signed up to the 20 Hours ECE funding scheme can deny a family free access if the child is also attending another licensed service that is funded for 20 Hours ECE.

 About the 20 Hour Free ECE Policy and its impact